ppppvz/Fairy-Stockfish/docs/generate_puzzles.md

 `max_depth` - maximum depth of evaluation of each position.
 If not specified then the same as `depth`.

-`puzzle_depth` - if set to a value greater than 0, enables mate puzzle filtering.
+`puzzle_depth` - if set to a value greater than 0, enables mate puzzle validation.
 Positions will be searched to this depth to verify they contain a forced mate.
 Only positions with mates longer than `mate_ply` will be kept.
 Default: 7.

 `nodes` - the number of nodes to use for evaluation of each position.
 This number is multiplied by the number of PVs of the current search.
 This does NOT override the depth options.
 If specified then whichever of depth or nodes limit is reached first applies.
 Default: 0 (no node limit).